 Special Privilege Permits for Permanent Improvements in the Public Way

-Special Privilege Permits are considered by the Village Board.
+Special Privilege Permits (PDF) are considered by the Village Board.
 A Special Privilege Permit is a way for property owners to temporarily or permanently place items in the public way, such as a retaining wall, stone carriage walk or plantings.
 A Certificate of Liability is required, naming the Village, for the entire time an object is on public property.
 The Village Board approves Special Privilege Permit applications.
 Applications are due the Tuesday before the scheduled Village Board meeting.